viamrobotics/docs/docs/components/input-controller/fake.md

 # SMEs: James
 ---

-Configuring a `fake` input controller allows you to test an input controller communicating with your robot, without any physical hardware.
+Configuring a `fake` input controller allows you to test an input controller communicating with your machine, without any physical hardware.

 This controller can have [Controls](../#control-field) defined in `attributes`, as seen in the "JSON Template" tab below.
 However, these Controls only ever return a single `PositionChangeAbs` event on the X axis, with the [Event.value](../#event-object) stuck at 0.7.